benhurley/bigcigarguy/content/pages/index.md

       type: TitleBlock
     subtitle: Since 2018
     text: >
-      A Netlify Create website is a git repo that you own.
-Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
+      BCG fills a gap for those that love puffing on a smooth ‘gar, golfing on the weekends, and enjoying a cold one after a day filled with corporate wins.
     actions:
       - label: Get started
         altText: ''